 Some of the landmarks we visited were Jemaa el-Fnaa and Koutoubia Mosque.
 Jemaa el-Fnaa, Marrakesh’s main square is where you experience the hustle and bustle of the city with many people stopping by to be entertained by snake charmers, storytellers and dancers.
-You can also purchase the best freshly squashed orange juice I have ever tasted and get some lovely henna done.
+You can also purchase the best freshly squashed orange juice I have ever tasted and got some lovely henna done.

 Wearing the traditional jellaba and turban while camel riding in the desert.
-We were also fed with lunch and maghrebi mint tea courtesy of the friendly berber locals.
+We were also fed with lunch and Maghrebi mint tea courtesy of the friendly Berber locals.